Stepping Inside the Most Beautiful Library in the World

 It is far more than a casual jam session; it is a profound, living ritual.
 To experience a true samba de roda is to step out of the tourist postcard and into the city’s very soul.
 It is a raw, joyful, and deeply human gathering that provides a direct, unbroken connection to the Afro-Brazilian roots that form the foundation of all Brazilian music.

-Mastering the Chaos and Joy of the Brazilian Dance Floor
+The Chaos and Joy of the Brazilian Dance Floor

 In Brazil, music isn't just for listening; it demands participation.
 It comes with an instruction manual built into the beat.
 From the nostalgic hits of 90s Bahia to the viral frenzy of today's TikTok funk, learning these moves is the quickest way to go from "gringo observer" to "party legend."
 To help you navigate this vibrant world, we’ve curated the essential dances you will encounter, complete with the video tutorials you need to practice in your OBO Casa living room.

-Why Your Perfect Sunday in Rio Starts at the Hippie Fair
+The Perfect Sunday in Rio Starts at the Hippie Fair

 Sunday in Rio de Janeiro has its own unique rhythm.
 The frantic energy of the work week dissolves, replaced by a collective, city-wide sigh of relaxation.
 It’s a day for the beach, for long lunches, and for leisurely strolls.
 And for generations of Cariocas and in-the-know travelers, the heart of a perfect Ipanema Sunday is found at the Feira Hippie de Ipanema—the legendary Hippie Fair.